wavid-b/Wavid-Bowman_Professional/Team/Word Sort Hangman/README.md

+SFML REQUIRED TO RUN.
+CHANGE PATH TO SFML IN PROJECT TO YOUR VERSION OF SFML.
 Authors: Wavid Bowman, Ivan Saldarriaga, Kylie Lennon
 Contents:
   Hangman game with suggestions based on most frequently occuring letter in set of words left